mmm-team/public-writeups/0ctf2023/3dsboy/README.md

 notice that the function at `0x10F4B8` (loader base is `0x108000`) looks like a check function: we're taking 2 ints, then evaluating 3 linear functions on them and checking the output.

 We can guess that these 2 ints are the `x` and `y` position when collecting a flower.
+We can solve the linear equations using e.g. Sage.

 We then run citra with the gdb stub enabled, and in `arm-none-eabi-gdb`, we run: